DillonSteyl/SCIE1000/Week 3/or.md

 The student is asked using input statements to enter 1 if they have taken these courses, and 0 otherwise: HELP2000, HELP2001, HELP2500, HELP3001.

-Print the message "You can take this course." if they are allowed to take the course, and "You cannot take this course." otherwise.
+Print the message "You can take this course." if they are allowed to take the course, and "You cannot take this course, sorry!" otherwise.

 **Hint:** Challenge yourself!
 You should be able to solve this problem with just ONE if statement (and an else statement).